Beware the chalky undertaste…

 Roman Polanski’s film version (his stunning American debut) is considered one of the greatest book to film adaptations of all time.
 If you seen or read one you’ve seen or read the other.
 With a few exceptions, the dialogue is almost verbatim, as are the scenes with the omission of Rosemary’s trip to her friend Hutch’s cabin to get her head together after Guy (really Satan) took advantage of her when she was passed out.
 I’ve seen the film many times, and it only adds to the book’s brilliance by giving us perfect characters (who can imagine a different Roman and Minnie or, my favorite, Hutch?)
 And Mia Farrow perfectly embodies the vulnerable (but also strong-minded) young mother.

-There were many Christian faith themed horror books and films throughout my childhood (this Catholic girl loved their forbidden pleasures).
 I remember watching the heavily edited version of the film on TV with my mother who warned me not to let my faith waver because that’s when the Devil can come in.
 Metaphorically it’s good advice, and the book explores this theme throughout.
 As a former Catholic, Rosemary urbanely claims she’s Agnostic when the Castevets grill her over dinner about her feelings regarding the Pope.
 If she hadn’t been so wishy-washy maybe they would have passed her up for another drug addict like Terry.

 There are so many chilling moment in both book and film, but my favorites are the subtle moments (sadly missing in much of horror).
 Hutch’s stories about the Black Bram while serving up roast lamb, the phone call with the actor the coven struck blind (Tony Curtis’ bitter voice in the film), and the Scrabble game reveal to the discordant sixties soundtrack unnerve me every time.